The music of the Indonesia Gamelan conceals powerful martial art applications. The dance of silat is a mnemonic learning system.

 When these elements are combined, it ensures fluid thinking and movement.
 Now one can apply dance as a martial art.
 It enables you to eliminate powerful emotions like fear and anger.
-This is a distinct advantage in a combative confrontation.
+It is a distinct advantage in a combative confrontation.
 In this sense, a physical fight is not combat but a dance.
-It also becomes the unfolding of the rhythms of the sacred dance.
-Thus, enabling the practice of martial arts hidden in plain sight.
+It also becomes the unfolding of the rhythms of the sacred dance—thus, enabling the practice of martial arts hidden in plain sight.

 Observing The Practice of the Silat Dance

-It doesn’t look like other commercial martial arts, which have consistent “starts and stops.”
+It doesn’t look like other commercial martial arts with consistent “starts and stops.”
 It does not follow a constant pace or flow of movement, which is intentional.
 Many movements are jerky and contain changes in direction.
 They also include circular, straight-line actions with unusual cadence and tempos.

 The one constant of the experienced practitioner is an unblinking stare.
 You hear them practice their art, slapping their arms, body, and legs using guttural sounds.
 Many say the movement while executing the Juru.
 These are all part of the techniques within the dance.
 They practice and “fight” with their dance.

 Combat is not the only goal of the dance.
 This tradition also incorporates natural healing techniques.
-Pejut is the healing art, is the predecessor of Reiki and Shiatsu.
+Pejut is a healing art and is the predecessor of Reiki and Shiatsu.
 Pejut contains the energy gained from practicing the dance.
-It is a healing art like to Reiki, but it also has the message elements like Shiatsu.
+It is a healing art like Reiki, but it also has the message elements like Shiatsu.

 Learning the Silat Dance

 This art comes in many forms.
 Each region has its flavor—each teacher has a unique background.
 The body type of students is also a factor.
-The teacher’s experience is the most crucial factor in choosing the right way to train the student.
+The teacher’s experience is crucial in choosing the right way to train the student.

 “Never teach a monkey to use a hand-grenade.
 You never know what they will do with it.” ― Guru Tua